Talent Avatars: Actors Licensing Digital Doubles to Ads

 However, it also generates new challenges: studios and performers must address how to protect intellectual property rights and negotiate fair compensation for the use of these digital representations.

-LEGAL AND ETHICAL ESSENTIALS OF TALENT AVATARS
+LEGAL AND ETHICAL ESSENTIALS

 With digital doubles becoming a staple, the entertainment industry faces pressing ethical and legal considerations.
 You need clear, enforceable agreements that outline when, where, and how an actor’s digital likeness can appear.
 Such contracts not only help actors preserve control over their image but also build trust between performers and production companies.
-Protecting against misuse—including misrepresentation or unauthorized endorsements—remains critical for maintaining reputation and audience trust.
+Protecting against misuse (including misrepresentation or unauthorized endorsements) remains critical for maintaining reputation and audience trust.

 THE FUTURE FOR VIRTUAL TALENT IN MEDIA